Forge Valley line: History

 The line ran quite close to the Pickering to Scarborough Road (now the A170) and some of its stations were some distance from the villages that it claimed to serve.
-As a consequence, the rural bus service that started up in the 20th century took patronage away from the line and despite using steam railcars and push-pull trains, the passenger numbers dropped.
+As a consequence, the rural bus service that started up in the 20th century took patronage away from the line and, despite using steam railcars and push-pull trains, the passenger numbers dropped.

 The line closed to passengers completely in June 1950, with closure to all traffic between Thornton Dale and Seamer at the same time.
-Beyond that time, a small section extending for 2+1/2 mi from Pickering to Thornton Dale, was kept open to serve quarries at Thornton Dale.
+Beyond that time, a small section extending for 2+1/2 mi from Pickering to Thornton Dale was kept open to serve quarries at Thornton Dale.
 This last section was removed in January 1963.

 The route

-The line covered 16 mi, or 19 mi if the last 3 mi from Seamer station to Scarborough station are included, and was single track throughout with a passing loop at Snainton.
+The line covered 16 mi, or 19 mi if the last 3 mi from Seamer to Scarborough are included; it was single-tracked throughout, with a passing loop at Snainton.
 It had no major engineering works or gradients of note, with only a few sections steeper than 1 in 100.
 Six stations were constructed on the line, Forge Valley, Wykeham, Sawdon, Snainton, Ebberston and Thornton Dale.

 Post closure

-Thornton Dale, Ebberston, Snainton, Sawdon and Wykeham have now been restored and there are three Camping Coaches at Ebberston.
+Thornton Dale, Ebberston, Snainton and Sawdon have now been restored; there are also three camping coaches at Ebberston.

 Wykeham also survives and there are plans to restore the station itself.
 Whilst the other stations on the line are completely restored, Forge Valley is now currently in use by North Yorkshire County Council as a road and highways depot.